gothbarbie/timing-api/README.md

 This is an API for the [Timing Application](https://github.com/gothbarbie/timing-2).

-## Pre-requisits
+## Pre-requisites

-You need credentials in the file `config/keys.js`:
+You need credentials in the file `config/dev.js`:

 ```js
 module.exports = {